Jonny Robert Lawrence

 Overview

-I completed my DPhil at the University of Oxford in 2022, where I then worked as the Departmental Lecturer in Classical Arabic Literature until coming to Cornell.
-My current book project, Sexual Sinners and Chaste Heroes, focuses on how stories and storytelling, both religious and profane, became central to the construction of moral ideas around sexual lives and desires, how stories were used to imagine the feelings and emotional experience of people caught in the grip of passion.
+My current book project, Love and Morality in Medieval Arabic Literature, focuses on how stories and storytelling, both religious and profane, became central to the construction of moral ideas around sexual lives and desires, how stories were used to imagine the feelings and emotional experience of people caught in the grip of passion.

 I am keen to hear from prospective graduate students working in the fields of pre-modern Arabic literature, Islamic studies (primarily pre-modern) and medieval and early-modern Islamic history.